 1. Space and community – we build the space to work but also a network and a community of people who want to start something social: projects, enterprises, anything which can make this world better.
-All those people can come to Ma:D just meet other likeminded people and share their ideas.
+All those people can come to Ma:D just meet other like minded people and share their ideas.

 2. Incubation program – people come here with some ideas, but often they don’t know how to implement them.
 The incubation program can help in developing them.

 3. Resource mobilization platform - we build it both off and on line.
 Different events, meetings, a facebook group.
 In our fb group there are more than 2.000 active members.
-Everybody can post their questions or needs and other answer with potential solutions or help.
+Everybody can post their questions or needs and other answers with potential solutions or help.

 Ma:D also developed a proactive approach on supporting other members’ ideas toward the common goal of changing the world.
 One evening the founders of the Coin Back project (you will read about it in a future issue) left a prototype machine in Ma:D to avoid bringing it back and forth.
 The same evening in Ma:D there was a craft activists meeting attended by many people.
 Gift right before the meeting placed the Coin Back machine in a visible spot and described briefly the idea on the nearby whiteboard asking for support and feedback.
 Nobody asked her to do so, nobody even thought about it.
-But in Ma:D this is normal, people are engaged in each other projects as all of them have a common aim: improve the world.
+But in Ma:D this is normal, people are engaged in each other's projects as all of them have a common aim: improve the world.
 Sharing ideas, helping others is the base of future entrepreneurship.
 This is so much the truth in social enterprises, where typical concurrency doesn’t exist; on the opposite, we want other people to take our idea and make it shine brighter.
 But this is not the only difference.
-What makes some people to choose that way, to become changemakers, social entrepreneurs, while so many others, often living in the same environment, the same circumstances, they don’t have this motivation?
+What makes some people choose that way, to become changemakers, social entrepreneurs, while so many others, often living in the same environment, the same circumstances, don't have this motivation?

 I’m not sure.
 In my case it was probably my family which gave me freedom.
 Sometimes they don’t understand what I want to do, but they allow me to choose my way and keep supporting me.